Stacey Brown, MA, LMHC, NCC, HS-BCP, CCBT, CART, ACS

 Stacey Brown has served as a School Counselor, Behavior Specialist, Consultant and Staff Development Trainer for the Lee County School District.
 She has provided Intensive Therapeutic On-Site Services (ITOSS) for children in foster care and emotionally disturbed children, served as an Addictions Counselor for adolescents and their families through residential treatment programs and as a Parenting Coordinator through the Lee County divorce courts.
 Stacey served as a Clinical Supervisor for a local provider offering in home counseling to children and adults.

 Stacey Brown was the founding Co-Executive Director of Children’s Mental Health Services of Southwest Florida, LLC, a nonprofit organization targeting therapeutic treatment and education for children and families.
 She also was the founding Executive Director of The Foundation for Professional Development, a training corporation that provides continuing education to licensed professionals in the education and health care fields.
-She is the Clinical Director for a local drug and alcohol organization, AIM/Target Programs, where she provides clinical supervision assuring ethical adherence for state licensure of the facility.
+She served as the Clinical Director for a local drug and alcohol organization, AIM/Target Programs, for eight years where she provided clinical supervision assuring ethical adherence for state licensure of the facility.

 She has presented numerous professional development trainings related to clinical, ethical, self esteem, classroom management, parenting and wellness issues at professional conferences locally, regionally, state-wide and nationally to School Counselors, beginning Counselors, advanced clinicians, college professors and school administrators.